 Sales of services are defined as sales of intangible outputs; therefore, they generally exclude the sales by establishments in manufacturing; mining (except support activities); agriculture, forestry, fishing, and hunting (except support activities); and construction, which typically produce and sell tangible goods.
 However, affiliates in any industry can be providers of services because the classification of an affiliate reflects the affiliate’s primary industry of sales and affiliates classified in industries that typically produce goods may have secondary activities in services industries.
 In cases where a sale consists of both tangible and intangible output that cannot be unbundled, sales are classified based on whichever accounts for the majority of the value.

 Differences in coverage and classification make it difficult to precisely compare trade in services with services supplied through affiliates.
 An example of a difference in coverage is the inclusion of distributive services (wholesale and retail trade services) in services supplied through affiliates but not in the services trade statistics.
 The distributive services associated with importing and exporting goods is included, but not separately identifiable, in the value of trade in goods.
 The differences in classification arise because the statistics on trade in services are collected and published by type of service, but those on services supplied through affiliates are collected and published by the affiliate's primary industry.

-Despite the difficulties in comparing statistics on U.S. trade in services with statistics on services supplied through affiliates, the large difference in value between the two indicates that the services supplies through affiliates is the larger channel of delivery of services in international markets (see chart 1).
+Despite the difficulties in comparing statistics on U.S. trade in services with statistics on services supplied through affiliates, the large difference in value between the two indicates that the services supplies through affiliates is the larger channel of delivery of services in international markets (see international services table 1.1).